– The Backcountry Ski Touring Blog

 Goggles and buff nestle beneath the helmet.
 Headlamp clips visible just above.

-If you need additional protection or warmth, CAMP does offer “ear muff” add-ons which will cover your ears.
+If you need additional protection or warmth, CAMP does offer “ear muff” add-ons that will cover your ears.
 Never used ‘em — I go for the Buff system.

 Performance